Jay Wolpert: Game show production

 In 1990, Wolpert launched a new series on the Lifetime network based on a pilot he had shot in 1981 with Tomarken as host.
 On February 5, 1990, Rodeo Drive debuted with comedian Louise DuArt hosting.
 Rodeo Drive ended its run on August 31 of that year; the show had aired twelve weeks of new episodes prior to that and had been in reruns until the program was removed from Lifetime's lineup.

-After a hiatus, Wolpert returned to the Goodson Productions team and produced a new The Price Is Right series for Goodson and Paramount Television.
+After a hiatus, Wolpert returned to the Goodson Productions team in 1993 after serving as president of Jay Wolpert Enterprises, and produced a new The Price Is Right series for Goodson and Paramount Television.
 The New Price Is Right with Doug Davidson debuted in syndication in September 1994, with Wolpert producing.
 Ratings for The New Price Is Right were lacking, resulting in a cancellation after sixteen weeks in January 1995.

 In 1996, Wolpert and The Family Channel teamed up for two series.
 One was Wait 'til You Have Kids with Tom Parks, a series based on The Parent Game with Clark Race.
 The other was Shopping Spree with Ron Pearson, which ran for nearly two years and was Wolpert's longest-running game show in his company's history.
 After Shopping Spree went off the air in August 1998, Wolpert's company stopped producing programming.
 He was executive producer of the 1998 version of Match Game with Michael Burger.

 Wolpert was listed as a consultant during the credits of Who Wants to Be a Millionaire? with Chris Harrison during the 2015–16 season, and had some input in that season's format changes.